Springfield Primary School

 - Latest Overall effectiveness Good 1

-- Previous Ofsted grade: Satisfactory on 6th December 2011
+- Previous Ofsted grade: Good on 7th October 2015

 - Ofsted report: View the Ofsted report